pfheatwole/thesis/content/flight_simulation.rst

 Flight Simulation
 *****************

-Flight simulation is essentially the generation of a time series of model states.
-You define the model state and control inputs, then use the model dynamics to iteratively update the state.
+Key points:

+* Builds a stateful model from the stateless paraglider dynamics model

+* Wind field models

+* Control inputs

+* Flight generation (model + wind + controls).
+Useful for model verification, behavior investigation, and building sample flight data for the purpose of developing the flight reconstruction software.

+* Output: a set of time series of **true** state sequences for the wind.
+(The control and wind inputs are deterministic; not sure if I should

+An aircraft *dynamics model* defines the instantaneous rate of change over time of an aircraft's state variables in response to a given input.
+A *flight simulator* uses the aircraft dynamics model to produce a time series of model states called a *state trajectory*.

 Simulated flights are essential for testing the [[accuracy/correctness]] of an aircraft model.

-They are also essential for testing flight reconstruction algorithms: unlike real flight data, which has many unobserved variables, a simulated flight has access to the entire state space.
+They are also essential for testing flight reconstruction algorithms: they provide complete knowledge of the true world state, which can be used to validate the output of the flight reconstruction process. [[unlike real flight data, which has many unobserved variables, a simulated flight has access to the entire state space.
 This allows you to verify how well a reconstructed flight matches the "true" state.
-It isn't perfect, of course: just because you can reconstruct a simulated flight doesn't mean the method will work on real flights, but if it fails on simulated flights then you can be sure it will also fail on real flights.
+It isn't perfect, of course: just because you can reconstruct a simulated flight doesn't mean the method will work on real flights, but if it fails on simulated flights then you can be sure it will also fail on real flights.]]

 To generate interesting test flights, you need interesting flight conditions, where "interesting" may refer to the wind, or pilot inputs, or both.
 This